meoow/LetBulletGo/readme.md

 ```

-Functions for updating existed pushes or information will be added soon.
+Functions for manipulating existed pushes or information will be added soon.